MirageNet/Mirage/doc/docs/guides/mirror-migration.md

 ```

 ### NetworkBehaviour events

-Table below shows the Mirror's `NetworkBehaviour` override method names on the left and the Mirage events on the right.
+The table below shows the Mirror's `NetworkBehaviour` override method names on the left and the Mirage events on the right.

 | Mirror (override)      | Mirage (event)                                                                |
 |:----------------------:|:-----------------------------------------------------------------------------:|